igrowbeards/homebrew/RPG.md

   > "Arthur is good at fighting with medium weapons"
   >
-  >  "Leroy Jenkins is very good at manuevering in heavy armor"
+  >  "Leroy Jenkins is very good at maneuvering in heavy armor"
   >
   >  "Robin Hood is amazing at firing bows"
   >